 DBT-Related Educational/Training experiences

-There are so many ways to have learned about DBT.
+There are many ways to have learned about DBT.
 There is a requirement that you have obtained a minimum of 40 didactic training hours specific to DBT.
-In an effort to help those who follow in your footsteps succeed in successful completion of the certification process we’d like to see what kinds of training those who pass the exam have engaged in.
+The 40 hours can be obtained in various ways.
+The hours can be obtained through Continuing Education hours, Workshops, Seminars, Didactic training hours, etc. In an effort to help those who follow in your footsteps succeed in successful completion of the certification process we’d like to see what kinds of training those who pass the exam have engaged in.
 So, we are interested in how you’ve obtained your knowledge about DBT.
-Pull together any attendance/CE certificates for workshops or seminars; any intensive trainings you've done; identify coursework taken in college, online learning opportunities, in-service training, practica/internship or any structured learning experiences you may have participated in.
+You will be asked to identify the experience in which you obtained your hours, along with the dates, trainer/presenter.
+Any experience should follow Linehan's treatment manual and be DBT focused.

 Clinical Experience in DBT

-Review your caseload of DBT clients and pick three for whom you have completed Stage I treatment as their individual therapist while they were concurrently enrolled in a DBT Skills group.
+Review your caseload of DBT clients and pick three for whom you have completed Stage I treatment, within the past 3 years, as their individual therapist while they were concurrently enrolled in a DBT Skills group. ***Clients must have completed treatment within the past 3 years of when the application is approved.
 These would be three clients for whom you have done the following: Oriented them to the treatment (structure, theory, goals/targets and commitments), provided regularly scheduled individual DBT therapy, made available phone coaching, had diary card and treatment targets that met the DBT Stage I hierarchy.
 In addition, during your work with those three clients both you and the skills trainer were part of a DBT Consultation team that met regularly.

 You will need the name of the clinic where the client received your services, the dates of those services and the goals/targets at the beginning of treatment and the outcome relative to those targets by the end of Stage I treatment.